azubiolo/lectures/intro_ml/README.md

-# Introduction to Machine Learning course
+# Introduction to Machine Learning

 This folder contains all the material from the "Introduction to Machine Learning" course I am currently giving at IT Step Academy.